GRCJP/Resume-Builder-Public/documentation/community-showcase.md

 This demonstrates how we can apply GRC engineering principles to career development.

-Based heavily on AJ's "Signal, Not Biography" guidance.
+Based on proven "Signal, Not Biography" guidance for GRC professionals.

 Would love feedback from fellow GRC engineers!